279789/PP4/README.md

 4. For each command:

-   * Verify file timestamps and sizes after transfer, using `ls -la`
+   * Verify file timestamps and sizes after transfer, using `ls -la` Thank you for saying that at the end after half of my output got deleted
    * Note any flags you used (e.g., `-r`, `-P` for port).
 5. Explain: